Last updated on .

 Caliwood

-Not too far away is Caliwood, which was founded in 2008 as Colombia’s first cinematography museum.
-It’s packed with a collection of projectors, cameras, movie posters, memorabilia and more.
-Some of the equipment dates back to the very first days of cinema.
+Not far from La Tertulia is Caliwood, founded in 2008 as Colombia’s first cinematography museum.
+It’s packed with projectors, cameras, movie posters, memorabilia and more — some of which date back to the earliest days of cinema.

 Caliwood in Cali, Colombia